-Not all bugs are bad which is why a all natural pest control program is the best choice.
+Not all bugs are bad which is why an all natural pest control program is the best choice.
 Killing off every bug in your garden is unreasonable and bad for the environment.
-After all, we need bees, lady bugs, and a host of other critters to have healthy soil and plants.
+After all, we need bees, ladybugs, and a host of other critters to have healthy soil and plants.

 Nevertheless, I sometimes feel that everything that lives outside wants to come inside.
 As the weather changes and critters come out of hibernation, the number of pests seems to rise in tandem with the number of hazardous chemicals used to treat pest problems.

 Nowadays, most homeowners are savvy enough to know that many insect repellents are toxic and don’t want to use something that will have health repercussions for themselves or their families.